 When designing a unified ERM strategy, the discovery process begins with definition and identification.
 Institutions need to define the outcomes they seek to achieve and identify key pressure points of risks that need to be addressed.
 Strategic planning should also include delegating roles and responsibilities and determining policy language.

-To build an effective ERM framework, your organization needs:
+To build an effective ERM framework, your organization needs to consider the following component of risk management:

 Identify internal and external events affecting the achievement of objectives, distinguishing between risks and opportunities.